 Say goodbye to the days of overspending on groceries!

 Not Realizing The Impact That Your Spending Is Having On Your Finances

 When it comes to curbing a dangerous spending habit, few things are as effective as a dose of reality.
 I recommend using a retirement calculator to see how much money you should be aiming to save every month.

 The chances are that you have some ground to make up, and you can use the thought of potentially not having a comfortable retirement as the motivation you need to stop overspending.

 The good news is that it’s never too late to try to turn things around.
 It’s also a great way to address underlying issues.
-For many people, overspending is simply a symptom of another problem.
+Overspending is simply a symptom of another problem.
 Whether overspending is an act of self-sabotage or a way to feel better or make up for other shortcomings, the reality is that overspending will significantly affect your ability to reach your financial goals.